sourmash-bio/sourmash/doc/dev_plugins.md

 Here, `module_name` should be the name of the module to import.
-`load_sketches` should be a function that takes a location along with arbitrary keyword arguments. `SaveSignatures_WriteFile` should be a class that subclasses `_BaseSaveSignaturesToLocation`.
-See the `sourmash.sourmash_args` module for some of the default implementations used by sourmash.
+`load_sketches` should be a function that takes a location along with arbitrary keyword arguments. `SaveSignatures_WriteFile` should be a class that subclasses `BaseSave_SignaturesToLocation`.
+See the `sourmash.save_load` module for the saving and loading code already included in sourmash.

 Note that if the function or class has a `priority` attribute, this will be used to determine the order in which the plugins are called.